tom-howard/ros/docs/others/amr31001/lab1.md

     ```
     ***

-    Notice how we're using the `rosrun` command here, instead of `roslaunch`?
-We use `rosrun` if we only want to launch a **single node** (like the `rqt_image_view` node) on the ROS network. `rosrun` has a similar two-part format to `roslaunch`:

-    ```bash
-    rosrun {[1] Package name} {[2] Node name}
-    ```

     !!! info "Post-lab Quiz"
+        1. We're using `rosrun` here again, what does this mean?
-        Why did we have to type `rqt_image_view` twice?
+        1. Why did we have to type `rqt_image_view` twice?

 1. A new window should open.
 Maximise this (if it isn't already) and then select `/camera/color/image_raw` from the dropdown menu at the top-left of the application window.
 1. Live images from the robot's camera should now be visible!
 Stick your face in front of the camera and see yourself appear on the laptop screen!
 1. Close down the window once you've had enough.
 This should release **TERMINAL 2** so that you can enter commands in it again.

-    The camera on the robot is an [Intel RealSense D435](https://www.intelrealsense.com/depth-camera-d435/), and it's actually quite a clever device.
-Inside the unit is two separate camera sensors, giving it - effectively - both a left and right eye.
+    The camera on the robot is quite a clever device.
+Inside the unit is two separate image sensors, giving it - effectively - both a left and right eye.
 The device then combines the data from both of these sensors and uses the combined information to infer depth from the images as well.
 Let's have a look at that in action now...

 1. In **TERMINAL 2** enter the following command: